zooniverse/aggregation/docs/source/rectangle_aggregation.rst

 One of the marking tools available through the PFE is rectangles.
 This allows users to outline a rectangular region of an image.
 A rectangle is just a special type of polygon and in fact you can basically use polygon aggregation on rectangles.
 This turned out to be overkill and rather slow so we created a clustering technique specifically for rectangles.
 The code for clustering rectangles is in rectangle_clustering.py

 The idea behind rectangle clustering is to find regions that multiple people have outlined.
 For example, the image below shows 3 overlapping rectangles and the region common to all 3 rectangles is shown in blue.
-This isn't the greatest example since those 3 rectangles don't really seem to be "referring to the same thing".
-But probably good to know what happens even when things aren't perfect.

 .. image:: images/rectangle_overlap.jpg
     :width: 500px
     :align: center
     :height: 500px
     :alt: 3 rectangular markings with overlapping region in blue

+There are two different ways projects might use the rectangle tool.
+The following examples should illustrate the difference.

+* A project might ask users to use rectangles to outline all of the grass in each subject.
+So in the above example, there is considerable disagreement about where the grass is but the users do agree that there is grass in the blue region.
+* A project might ask users to outline each zebra in an image.
+This time with the above example, the 3 rectangles are so different that they are probably referring to different zebras and the blue region isn't really a good aggregated result (since it doesn't really refer to anything)

+These are two very different uses of the rectangle tool.
+Currently the aggregation code handles the first case.
+If we wanted to handle the second case, we would probably need to convert each rectangle into a point marking (the center of the rectangle).
+We would then use normal point clustering.
+Once we had our cluster of points, we would revert back to rectangles and take the median values of each corner.
+(Both cases could probably be supported - that would mean having some confusing csv output.
+So people would get csv results for both cases and they might not understand the difference, or every why there are two cases.
+Good documentation would be essiental.)

 Checking for overlap between rectangles is easy.
 Two rectangles overlap if and only iff